Are there supernatural beings? Is there a supreme being?

 Argument against Divine Explanations

-- For any fact claimed to be explicable only in terms of supernatural beings:
+- For any fact claimed to be explicable only in terms of supernatural beings one of the following is true:

 - For example, the origin of functional organs